 During her first appointment as marketing manager, she enjoyed the privilege of being selected as a national finalist in the Miss South Africa pageant, which afforded her the opportunity to complete relevant courses in public speaking, drama and television presenting, while being introduced at a professional level to the world of showbiz and television.
 She worked as a professional fashion and commercial model on a number of modelling and acting assignments and handled the creative planning, make-up, styling and art direction of various photographic and television shoots.

-The following six years added to her repertoire a Certificate for completion of a NIA (Neuromuscular Integrative Action) White Belt Intensive, completion of the Theophostic course in pastoral counselling, the attendance of current specialist workshops on creative movement, music and the education of young children, as well as the title of loving mother of two beautiful sons.
-Driven by her educational vision for her own children and her longtime interest in Child Psychology, supported by extensive research and her
+Soon added to her repertoire were completion of a NIA (Neuromuscular Integrative Action) White Belt Intensive, the Theophostic course in pastoral counselling, specialist workshops on creative movement, music, sensory processing and the education of young children, as well as the becoming mother to two beautiful sons.
+Propelled on by her educational vision for her own children and her longtime interest in Child Psychology, supported by extensive research and an intuitive passion for creative childhood education, Elbe founded the Capriccio!
+Arts Inspired Education concept in 2012.
+Currently still the managing owner of Capriccio Private School, she has been a creative entrepreneur and businesswoman for more than 30 years.

 No stranger to the world of childhood education, Thornley is a Third Dan karate instructor who participated in various championships on provincial, national and international level, with more than 6 year’s experience in the instruction of young children in karate and extensive all-round sport background.

-He owned a children’s model agency, trained many young ramp, photographic and commercial models over a period of 10 years via workshops hosted at model studios across the country, inspired numerous aspiring young talent performers and choreographed a vast number of talent and fashion shows involving young children over a period of 15 years, sponsored by well-known fashion houses and brands such as Keedo, Naartjie, Yamaha, Jet, Ackermans and Edgars.
+He owned a children’s model agency, trained many young ramp, photographic and commercial models over a period of 10 years via workshops hosted at model studios across the country, inspired numerous aspiring young talent performers and choreographed a vast number of talent and fashion shows involving young children over a period of 15 years, sponsored by well-known fashion houses and brands.
 Having studied B. Comm.
 Accounts, Thornley worked as an accountant before being beckoned from the world of numbers to the industry of figures.
 The experience of being selected as a finalist in the Mr. South Africa competition led to him being offered the opportunity to work locally and internationally as a professional model, but his natural ability to analyse, organize and manage eventually called him back to the business world, where he was involved in the restaurant business for many years.